zendbit/zendflow/README.md

 Run the app           : ./zf.sh run
 ------------------------------------------------------
 ```

-the command above will run mysite app on default port 8080 and bind address 0.0.0.0,
-open [http://localhost:8080](http://localhost:8080) you will be redirect to [http://localhost:8080/index.html](http://localhost:8080/index.html)

 **the run command will wait from user input, use "enter/return" key to recompile updated source or use "q" then hit enter/return to quit the run dev mode and terminate the server**